reneemgverdiesen/AMH_GWAS/README.md

 # GWAS meta-analysis of anti-Müllerian hormone (AMH) levels in 7,049 premenopausal women

-This repository includes code used to perform analyses for the manuscript 'Genome-wide association study meta-analysis identifies three novel loci for circulating anti-Müllerian hormone levels in women' (available on medRxiv: https://doi.org/10.1101/2020.10.29.20221390).
-In addition, a link to the summary-level GWAS results from this project can be found in this respository.
+This repository includes code used to perform analyses for the manuscript for the following publication:

+Verdiesen, Renée MG, et al. "Genome-wide association study meta-analysis identifies three novel loci for circulating anti-Müllerian hormone levels in women."
+Human Reproduction 37.5 (2022): 1069-1082. doi: 10.1093/humrep/deac028.

 ## Part 1: Code